 Bijay has resigned from the designation of ticket examiner at the Indian Railways, where he worked for about 25 years.
 The reason behind quitting the job is the inclination towards his art.
 Recently, Bijay started painting the lanes, major squares and other scenic places of Nagpur on his canvas and the posts are going viral on social media.

-Reacho caught up with Bijay for an interview where he spoke about his background, Nagpur being a perfect muse and why he won’t ever paint Taj Mahal.
+Reacho caught up with Bijay for an interview where he spoke about his background, Nagpur being a perfect muse and why he will never ever paint Taj Mahal.

 Q: People know about Bijay Biswaal, the ticket examiner who is also a great painter.
 But they hardly know about your background.